 Tom Wilson Weinberg began singing original queer-

-themed songs in coffee-houses and gay pride events
+themed songs in coffeehouses and gay pride events

 in the late seventies.
 His early albums "Gay Name